stanio/stanio-misc/mousegen/README.md

 Having the hotspots into the individual SVG files allows for better maintenance and control.
-For example, the current Bibata "Modern" and "Original" variants share hotspot configuration for same named cursors.
-This may not be always feasible because of significantly differing shapes, and hotspots defined separately could more easily become out of sync with the SVG sources.
+For example, the current Bibata "Modern" and "Original" variants share hotspot configuration for same-named cursors.
+This may not always be feasible because of significantly differing shapes, and hotspots defined separately could more easily become out of sync with the SVG sources.